ScavengeSurvive/container/README.md

 sampctl package run
 ```

-And connect to `localhost:7777` to test.
+And observe the y_testing output.